-ACTION 5.5.1 DEVELOP A STREETSCAPE PALETTE TO GUIDE FUTURE PUBLIC REALM UPGRADES DELIVERED BY THE CITY AND/OR DEVELOPERS

-Currently, North Claisebrook has an incongruent assortment of urban furniture and colours in place.
+ACTION 5.5.1 DEVELOP A STREETSCAPE PALETTE TO GUIDE FUTURE PUBLIC REALM UPGRADES DELIVERED BY THE CITY AND/OR DEVELOPERS Currently, North Claisebrook has an incongruent assortment of urban furniture and colours in place.
 There is strong community aspiration for North Claisebrook to enhance its unique identity through the branding and design of its public realm.

-A coordinated approach to this outcome can be achieved through the creation of a streetscape palette.
-This can then be used for upgrades made to the public realm either by private developers or the City.

-The City will develop a streetscape palette for the North Claisebrook precinct to guide the materials, finishes and street furniture design used in the public realm.

-This palette will then be used to guide streetscape upgrades that form part of the City's program of works as well as future streetscape upgrades that arise as the result of new development.

-Development Incentives for Community Benefit, Additional Criteria - Priority Two Developers will have the opportunity to provide urban furniture and other infrastructure in the public realm in line with the City's streetscape palette.
+Rationale A coordinated approach to this outcome can be achieved through the creation of a streetscape palette.
+This can then be used for upgrades made to the public realm either by private developers or the City of Vincent.
+Vincent will develop a streetscape palette for the North Claisebrook precinct to guide the materials, finishes and street furniture design used in the public realm.
+This palette will then be used to guide streetscape upgrades that form part of Vincent's works program as well as future streetscape upgrades that arise as the result of new development.
+Development Incentives for Community Benefit, Additional Criteria - Priority Two Developers will have the opportunity to provide urban furniture and other infrastructure in the public realm in line with Vincent's streetscape palette.
 This will be based on a needs analysis done for the public realm adjacent to or most closely servicing each development.

-Timeframe: 2023/24-2025/26 Lead: City / Private Budget: \$100,000 Source: Internal / External

-ACTION 5.5.2 CELEBRATE THE UNIQUE CHARACTER OF NORTH CLAISEBROOK
+2023/24 - 2025/26 City/Private \$100,000 Internal/External

-Claisebrook's transition from an industrial to a mixed use area has created a distinct character that the local community has come to value.
-There are also a number of properties throughout the Claisebrook precinct which are in consideration for inclusion in the City's next Local Heritage Survey.

-Whilst redevelopment is both expected and encouraged, the City's intention is that the character statements formed as part of the NCPF will be given due regard.
+Claisebrook's transition from an industrial to a mixed-use area has created a distinct character that the local community has come to value.
+There are also a number of properties throughout the Claisebrook precinct which are in consideration for inclusion in the City of Vincent's next Local Heritage Survey.
+Whilst redevelopment is both expected and encouraged, Vincent's intention is that the character statements formed as part of the NCPF will be given due regard.
 It is preferred for heritage buildings to be adaptively reused or incorporated into new designs where possible, or for character features to be reinterpreted in new development.

-Promote the use of the character intent statements in any upgrades made to the public realm

-Timeframe: 2023/24 onwards Lead: City / Private Budget: \$0 Source: FTE
+ACTION 5.5.2 CELEBRATE THE UNIQUE CHARACTER OF NORTH CLAISEBROOK in new develo ричент. use of the character in ad public realm. ntent staten nents in any upgrades made to Delivery Timeframe: 2023/24 onwards Lead: City/Private Budget: \$0 Source: FTE